 An historical and exegetical study of the ethical and theory and specific standards taught in the Bible.
-Special attention is given to the background, message and transcultural application of biblical norms by which God holds men and women accountable.
-2 semester hrs.
+Special attention is given to the background, message and trans-cultural application of biblical norms by which God holds men and women accountable.